Matt-Eva/connect-express/to-do.md

 # To Do

 ## 11/8/23

-- Fill out Neo4j model notes
+- Fill out Neo4j model notes - DONE